crytic/not-so-smart-contracts/README.md

 * Recommendations to eliminate or mitigate the vulnerability
 * Real-world contracts that exhibit the flaw
 * References to third-party resources with more information

-Bonus!
-We have also included a repository and analysis of several [honeypots](honeypots).

 ## Vulnerabilities